cnnlabs/aws-feature-toggles/README.md

 ### Testing

+To start a local copy of dynamoDB for testing, run ```docker-compose up -d```.
+See docker-compose.yml.

 This module requires AWS credentials to run integration tests.
 Run as follows (using your own AWS profile name):

 ```